Darren Hansen - School Director

 Rachel Caldwell says, “I’m personally committed as both a teacher and a parent to our school.
 I love seeing my children anxious to go to school each morning.
 There is such a feeling of joyful learning every day.”
 Mrs. Caldwell’s Early Childhood classroom is truly a “magical kingdom,” where you will find the children thriving in the midst of beauty, peace, play, and purpose.

 Mrs. Caldwell has more than six years of experience in Waldorf Early Childhood classrooms.
 She holds a Bachelor of Arts in Business Management and Finance from North Carolina State University, and Mention Bien in Study of French Language, Institut de Francais, Ville Franche Sur Mer, France.
+Rachel has completed 3 of the 4 years of training for her Waldorf Early Childhood certification.

 Along with her three children—all of whom attend WSB—and her husband, she moved to Bend in 2006 from Atlanta, Georgia, to be surrounded by nature and family.
 Mrs. Caldwell considers herself fortunate to have her parents and sister living in Bend, as well.
 They all love hiking, biking, skiing, and camping in beautiful Central Oregon.